Tips to Maintaining Your Professional Edge

 Tip 4: Stay ahead of the game by learning new tools

 Don’t wait for your company to implement new tools before you learn how to use them.
 Get familiar with the latest tools and technology in your industry, even before it is part of your day-to-day operations.
 This way you will be able to help lead innovation within your department and the company by suggesting a better way to optimize time and move things forward.
 Since software varies widely within different industries and departments, start by doing a little research to find emerging new tools and software applications.
 If you are a developer, this may mean learning new languages or software platforms.
 If you are a project manager, however, it may mean looking in to new software tools.
 Certifications, such as a Green Belt certification for Supply Chain professionals or CAPM for Project Managers, are other ways to show off your skills and stay ahead of the game.

 Tip 5: Know your strengths and how to apply them

 Do you know what your personal and professional strengths are?
 Identifying what sets you apart from others is not always easy, however once you recognize your strengths, you can leverage your best qualities towards your future professional development.
 It is not always enough to simply know your strengths, you must also know how to strategically apply them in your everyday life.
-The up-coming YP University webinar UnlockIt: The Power of Strengths Use focuses on teaching you how to effectively recognize and apply your strengths in ways that will lead to optimal performance within your personal and professional life.
+Our on-demand YP University webinar UnlockIt: The Power of Strengths Use focuses on teaching you how to effectively recognize and apply your strengths in ways that will lead to optimal performance within your personal and professional life.